AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements.md

 {sample :height 220}GANTT\_NEW\_Elements\_13{sample}

 In the case of a **Resource** chart, markers are added to [resources](Resource_Chart#periods_and_resources), like in the sample below.
-It also shows demonstrates both individual and general settings of markers.
+It also demonstrates both individual and general settings of markers.

 ```
 // create data